frame-lang/frame-docs/index.rst

 Most low-code workflow and statechart based languages are visual, meaning the developer must layout the flow of the program.
 Despite seeming to be a more sophisticated approach to modeling software, this aspect is, in fact, ergonomically inefficient.
-Small changes in the layout can take significant time to adjust the drawing properly.
+Small changes to the system can take significant time to adjust the drawing properly.

-Additionally these visual solutions prevent utilization of text based diff validation, thus making visual based system development more challenging.
+Additionally visual approaches prevent utilization of text based diff validation of changes, thus making visual based system development more challenging to support with regards to change management.

-Frame, as a textual language, does not have these challenges yet still benefits from visual documentation of the system due to its ability to emit UML diagrams from the Frame specifications.
+Frame, as a textual language, does not have these challenges yet still benefits from visual documentation of the system due to its ability to emit UML diagrams from the Frame system specifications.
 With Frame, you get the best of both worlds.

 Framepile into Your Favorite Programming Languages